-ground movement 10 - 15% toundations and fabric of facilities which could incur and in '54°C' scenario' Hazard Current relevance (% of portfolio by value) Potential impact Impact materiality Heat stress 10 - 15% of employees, and additional costs associated with maintenance of infrastructure, cooling of machinery, working areas or buildings.
-Limited (currently and in '>4°C' scenario) Solid mass / ground movement 10 - 15% Impacts could include cracks and displacement in foundations and fabric of facilities which could incur 15 - 20% disruptions (loss of revenue), damage to buildings, machinery, and equipment as well as risks to employee ' , foundations and fabric of facilities which could incur Heat stress 10 - 15% of employees, and additional costs associated with maintenance of infrastructure, cooling of machinery, , engineening and remediation costs.
-10 - 15% · Limited-to-moderate (currently and in '>4°C' scenario)
+dround movement 10 - 15% foundations and fabric of facilities which could incur Hazard Current relevance (% of portfolio by value) 1 Potential impact Impact materiality Heat stress 10 - 15% of employees, and additional costs associated with maintenance of infrastructure, cooling of machinery, working areas or buildings.
+Solid mass / ground movement 10 - 15% of employees, and additional costs associated with maintenance of infrastructure, cooling of machinery, working areas or buildings.
+Limited (currently and in '>4°C' scenario) Limited-to-moderate (currently and in '>4°C' scenario) 15 - 20% disruptions (loss of revenue), damage to buildings, machinery, and equipment as well as risks to employee , foundations and fabric of facilities which could incur Heat stress 10 - 15% of employees, and additional costs associated with maintenance of infrastructure, cooling of machinery, , engineering and remediation costs.
+10 - 15% • Limited-to-moderate (currently and in '>4°C' scenario)

-Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
+1 Based on gross equity value of investments in portfolios managed by InfraRed as at 31 December 2024.
 Valuations as at 31 December 2024 or the closest available date.
 Excludes Digital 9 Infrastructure Plc and investments completed after the climate assessment was conducted